 HOME/BREWED: How the Chr.
 Heurich Brewing Co.
-Witnessed DC History will be a rotating exhibition of over 1,000 items – including bottles, cans, signs, and branded objects of every kind – from the Chr.
+Witnessed DC History is a rotating exhibition of over 1,000 items – including bottles, cans, signs, and branded objects of every kind – from the Chr.
 Heurich Brewing Co.
 (1873-1956), Washington, DC’s hometown brewery.

 The collection – which ranges from bottles, cans, and kegs to signs, employee photos, and branded everyday objects – is currently on loan from local collector Jack Blush who accumulated it over 40 years.
 The Heurich House Museum plans to acquire the collection and display it permanently, and has started a fundraising campaign to achieve this goal.
 This large collection is especially important as much of the Chr.
 Heurich Brewing Co. history was lost when the archives building, which contained records and marketing materials from its founding onward, was lost in a fire in 1938.